aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 Data doesn't just fail; it actively conspires against you.
 The obviously unstructured mess?
 That's honest.
 Respectable, even.
 It walks in looking like a dumpster fire and delivers exactly the dumpster fire you expected.

 No, it's the *clean* data.
 The data that shows up in a pressed suit, shakes your hand, passes every validation check, and then three months later you discover it's been counting 'California' and 'CA' as two different states THE ENTIRE TIME.

+When do these horsemen attack?
+They strike at every stage of your ML pipeline: during feature engineering (when bad types silently corrupt your transformations), during training (when impossible values teach your model impossible relationships), and during inference (when schema drift causes silent failures in production).
+Part IV will show you how to build defenses at each stage.
+For now, learn to recognize the enemy.

 ### Horseman 1: The Structural Lie (Syntactic Failure)